Gynaecological Scans Dublin

 Do pelvic scans carry any risks or side effects?

 You may be wondering if there are any risks.
 Fortunately, there are no known risks or side effects associated with pelvic scans.
-The procedure involves using harmless ultrasound waves, which are not harmful to the human body.
+Ultrasound is considered very safe and does not use ionising radiation.

 A pelvic scan is a safe and relatively simple procedure that can provide valuable diagnostic information, helping doctors to identify and treat various medical conditions effectively.